Hensley Legal Group Is Here for Victims of Nursing Home Abuse & Neglect

-John Hensley and his team of Indianapolis personal injury lawyers have represented victims of nursing home abuse and neglect across Indiana.
+John Hensley and his team of Indiana personal injury lawyers have represented victims of nursing home abuse and neglect across Indiana.
 They know what safety and health responsibilities nursing homes have to their residents.
 They’re familiar with nursing home residents’ rights and can help you protect the rights of your loved one.

 When a loved one needs expert care, you should be able to rely on nursing homes to provide it.
 If that hasn’t been the case, rely on the knowledge and strength of an Indiana personal injury lawyer to right the wrong your loved one has suffered.

-An Indianapolis personal injury attorney can help your loved one get the compensation they need to get the care they deserve.
+An Indiana personal injury attorney can help your loved one get the compensation they need to get the care they deserve.
 Call us today or fill out our form online for a free conversation about your nursing home abuse claim.